 All this thinking and feeling is exhausting.
 But I know there will be benefits down the road and I feel strongly that the purpose of life is to find one's meaning in life and this work gives me meaning of who I am and why I'm here.

 Yesterday was an emotional day.
 On the way home from work I listened to the song that EA wrote and sang about her own strong feelings right now.
 She said she was inspired by my blog and honesty and wanted to share how she processes through song.
-That song, and our friendship, made me weepy in a good way this time-the roller coaster of shame to gratitude back to shame that I'm in.
+That song, and our friendship, made me weepy in a good way this time-the loop of shame to gratitude back to shame that I'm stuck in.

 Here are her words and her song:

 I release it all, to invite all (chorus)

 I invite the loving inspiring and grounded.

 I invite abundance.

 I release toxic food.